DaizeDong/AnalysisUtils/README.md

 # Analysis Utils for Model Evaluation

-A plug-and-play analysis module containing logic for global storage & environments, designed for fast integration into various evaluation frameworks.
+A plug-and-play analysis module for global data and environments storage, designed for fast integration into various evaluation frameworks.

-## Usage
+## Installation

 Install the repository in the editable mode: